Tertiary Entry Program (TEP)

 In addition, you will be given a Tertiary Entry Rank (TER).
-This will allow you to apply through the Queensland Tertiary Admissions Centre (QTAC) or relevant tertiary admissions centre for courses at other institutions where direct entry is not available.
+This will allow you to apply through the Queensland Tertiary Admissions Centre (QTAC) or relevant tertiary admissions centres for courses at institutions where direct entry is not available.

 Term 1 – March